nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/bootloader.rst

    Factory data partition implementation criteria for fprotect

-In case your memory map does not follow these requirements, you can still use the factory data implementation without the write protection by setting the :kconfig:option:`CHIP_FACTORY_DATA_WRITE_PROTECT` to ``n``, although this is not recommended.
+In case your memory map does not follow these requirements, you can still use the factory data implementation without the write protection by setting the :kconfig:option:`CONFIG_CHIP_FACTORY_DATA_WRITE_PROTECT` to ``n``, although this is not recommended.

 See the :ref:`ug_matter_device_attestation_device_data_generating` section on the Device Attestation page for more information about the factory data in Matter.